emiliodavola/french-solitaire/README_HF.md

 ## Determinism / Single-Solution Note

 During evaluation we force `epsilon = 0.0`, yielding a greedy policy.
-Given fixed weights and initial board, action selection is deterministic (tie-breaking handled by `argmax`).
-If you need multiple trajectories or stochastic solution sampling, you should train or evaluate with a modified script (e.g. softmax over Q-values or ε>0) — not included in this single-solution release.
+Given fixed weights and the initial board, action selection is deterministic (tie-breaking handled by `argmax`).
+If you need multiple trajectories or stochastic solution sampling, you should train or evaluate with a modified script (e.g. softmax over Q-values or ε > 0) — not included in this single-solution release.

 To keep the repository focused, tags include `single-solution` and `deterministic`.